 02 of 05

 If inclement British weather may be a problem for your gathering think of something warm and comforting.
-Traditional English Beef Stew and Dumplings or a tasty Shepherd's Pie is just the thing if the weather turns a little cool and are by far the best for sharing when cooked in large pans.
+Traditional English beef stew and dumplings, classic British faggots or a tasty Shepherd's pie is just the thing if the weather turns a little cool and are by far the best for sharing when cooked in large pans.

 British food has a wealth of different stews and casseroles perfect for a crowd, here are 10 of my favorite casserole recipes.